abhinayagande/task-4-ab-testing/README.md

 🧪 Hypothesis

 H0: No difference in conversion rate
+H1: There is a difference

 ✅ Result

-The t-test is used to decide if the ad campaign is effective or not.
+The t-test is used to decide if the ad campaign is effective or no

-H1: There is a difference